Granulomatosis with polyangiitis (GPA): What you need to know

 They may include any of the following:

-- Kidney damage, because, ultimately, an untreated case of GPA will usually lead to kidney problems
+- kidney damage, as untreated cases of GPA will often lead to kidney problems

 Glomerulonephritis may develop, in which the kidneys cannot filter out waste and excess fluids from the body properly.
 This can result in an accumulation of waste products in the bloodstream.

-When Wegener's granulomatosis is fatal, this is normally because of kidney failure.
+When GPA is fatal, this is normally because of kidney failure.